-Slide the seal rotating portion onto the lubricated shaft sleeve and shaft with the seal face down.
-Apply firm, steady pressure on the bellows retainer until it slides down the shaft and the seal faces contact.
+Slide the rotating portion of the seal over the seal installation tool and onto the lubricated shaft as shown in Figure 3.
+Apply firm, steady pressure on the seal retainer until it slides down the shaft and the seal faces contact.

-Slide the seal spring over the shaft and bellows retainer, and install the seal spring retainer (42).
-See Figure 5 for proper order of seal assembly.
+Slide the seal spring over the shaft and bellows retainer.